ResearchComputing/Documentation/docs/compute/modules.md

 ## Loading Modules in a Job Script

-Loading a module will enable access to the modules described software package.
+Loading a module will enable access to the modules described in the software package.
 Additionally, modules will set or modify a user’s environment variables.